avatar

 About Me

-I am on the industry job market for Research or Applied Scientist roles starting June 2026!
+I am on the industry job market for Research and Applied Scientist roles starting June 2026!

 Here’s my résumé.